wex/d2p/README.md

-# D2P
+# D2

-D2P is a lightweight PHP framework which can be used as Composer project to create your own software.
+D2 Project is a lightweight PHP framework which can be used as Composer project to create your own software.

 # How to get it?

   - You can use `git clone` to get it from GitHub
   - You can use Composer to install it as skeleton project:
-    `composer create-project wex/d2p:dev-master --repository-url=<tba>`
+    `composer create-project nhujanen/d2p`

+# How to use it?

+  - After you have used Composer's create-project, you should do following:
+    `cd d2p`
+    `composer update`
+  - Now you should configure your database credentials - those can be located from d2p/.config
+  - Now you can continue set up process by:
+    `composer setup`
+    `chmod +x keen` (if you want to use Commander Keen)

 # Requirements